jovanbulck/sgx-step/README.md

 (using the `LD_LIBRARY_PATH` environment variable).

-**Note (32-bit support).** Instructions for building 32-bit versions of the SGX SDK and sgx-step can be found in `README-m32.md`.
+**Note (32-bit support).** Instructions for building 32-bit versions of the SGX SDK and SGX-Step can be found in [README-m32.md](README-m32.md).

 ### 2. Build and load `/dev/sgx-step`